ALU-BSE/week-2-la-cool-devs-1/README.md

 # 💻 The Engineer’s Library

 **The Engineer’s Library** is a Django web app that lets users explore a curated catalog of essential software engineering literature.
-This project demonstrates practical use of pagination, search filters, responsive UI, and structured data loading—all built using Django and Bootstrap 5.
+This project demonstrates practical use of pagination, search filters, responsive UI, and structured data loading all built using Django and Bootstrap 5.

 ## 🚀 Objective